-The fabric used for this chair is an up-cycled 'Patchwork Textile' - created through an intense process of collecting discarded fabric scraps, arranging them with care into specific patterns and sewing them one piece at a time by hand, and then by machine.
+The fabric used for the KeSa collection is an up-cycled 'Patchwork Textile' - created through an intense process of collecting discarded fabric scraps, arranging them with care into specific patterns and sewing them one piece at a time by hand, and then by machine.
 The process of stitching and making enough fabric for a single chair takes several weeks of work and is done entirely by women artisans in Padmaja's workshop in Mumbai.

 Each chair we make in this collection will be truly unique, even though they belong to a specific 'colourway' created by Padmaja.

-A special wood finish called P1 has been developed to complement the 'patchwork' aesthetic of the Padmaja Collection.
-P1 wood finish is achieved by a process that involves hand applying layers of black stain on the wood, light brushing with a steel brush and applying a final layer of hard wax oil.
+A special wood finish called P1 has been developed to complement the KeSa Indigo Colourway.
+P1 wood finish is achieved by a process that involves hand-applying layers of black stain on the wood, followed by light brushing with a steel brush and applying a final layer of hard wax oil.

 H 30.8 78.0 / D 33.1 84.0 / W 27.8 70.5

-The Upholstered Easy Armchair/ KeSa Collection is available in the Indigo Palette and the P1 Black, P2 Burnished and P3 Indigo wood finish options.
+The Upholstered Easy Armchair/ KeSa Indigo is available in the Indigo 'patchwork' cotton fabric and the P1 Black wood finish.

 Related ProductsSee More